 You should be prepared with an outline of your questions before you go to Court, but also be ready to ask any other logical follow-up questions that may be important once you have actually heard his or her testimony that day in Court.
 This same Q and A will apply to any other witnesses that may be present that day to testify on the Plaintiff’s behalf.
 You may not know who those witnesses are going to be in advance of the trial.

 Keep in mind that you are entitled to ask that any witnesses present that day be sequestered by the Court, which means they should not be allowed to sit in the courtroom order and listen to the Plaintiff’s testimony before they give their own testimony.

-Once Plaintiff’s case is done, an attorney on your behalf would likely make a verbal motion for the Court to dismiss Plaintiff’s case on the basis that he or she has not satisfied his/her legal burden in demonstrating that domestic violence has occurred.
-You certainly should not be afraid to do that too if you are representing yourself.
-However, sometimes these can be somewhat complex legal arguments.
+Once the Plaintiff’s case is done, an attorney on your behalf would likely make a verbal motion for the Court to dismiss the Plaintiff’s case on the basis that he or she has not satisfied his/her legal burden in demonstrating that domestic violence has occurred.
+You certainly should not be afraid to do that, too, if you are representing yourself; however, sometimes these can be somewhat complex legal arguments.
 We would recommend, at the very least, that you consult with an attorney for some guidance on how to do this if you intend to do it yourself.
 Preparation is very important.

 We strongly recommend that if you are a Defendant in a domestic violence hearing, that you be represented by counsel who routinely engages in domestic violence proceedings.
 The law is nuanced and you need to make sure that you know all of the tricks of the trade to properly plan and execute your legal strategy.